 Static electricity can also cause damage.
 Some electronic chips, like the kind that are in computers, are very sensitive to static electricity.
 There are special bags to store electrical components in so they don't get destroyed by static electricity.
-Also, people that work with these kindd of electronics wear special straps that keep them "grounded" so they won't build up a static charge and ruin the electronic components.
+Also, people that work with these kinds of electronics wear special straps that keep them "grounded" so they won't build up a static charge and ruin the electronic components.

 Fun facts about static electricity

 Lightning is a powerful and dangerous example of static electricity.

-- As dangerous as lighting is, around 70% of people struck by lightning survive.
+As dangerous as lightning is, around 70% of people struck by lightning survive.